Click here to print Barry's Career Arc (2 page pdf document)

 As of August 2015, due to budgetary decisions, my position was eliminated at the law school, so I started a law firm, The Law Offices of Barry Kozak, and a consulting firm, Retirement HELP, Inc. My goal and passion was to educate individuals about retirement, aging, end-of-life, and legacy issues while they could still plan, and before the emergencies happened in their respective lives.
 I was asked to continue teaching classes in the LLM in Estate Planning program at The John Marshall Law School, and I also received an academic appointment as an adjunct member of the Loyola University Chicago School of Law faculty, teaching various Elder Law classes, and I was appointed as a Distinguished Scholar in Residence at Loyola for 2017.
 I have recently earned another professional designation: the Retirement Income Certified Professional (RICP) through the American College of Financial Services.

 After about a year as a sole proprietor, I decided that my mission would be more widely available if I was part of a larger consulting organization.
 In January 2017, I joined October Three Consulting, LLC, a national actuarial and consulting firm.
-My primary function was to develop a new practice area, where we would provide age-friendly business consulting services (such as helping HR departments to implement formal phased retirement programs, to provide financial wellness and retirement readiness education, and, to recognize and eliminate ageism and age discrimination within their workforces), but I also served as an internal knowledge resource as legal and regulatory questions about defined benefit plans emerged.
-Due to an impasse between my desires and goals for the age-friendly business consulting services and those of the CEO of October Three, effective October 2018, I am actively looking to transition into a new career opportunity.
-However, while I actively search, I was asked to remain as an independent contractor at October Three, to continue providing assistance with the communications and regulatory compliance issues for their core business - the design and administration of market rate cash balance pension plans.
+In addition to assist with the communications and compliance issues with market rate cash balance plans, we are investigating ways to develop a new practice area, where we will provide age-friendly business consulting services (such as helping HR departments to implement formal phased retirement programs, to provide financial wellness and retirement readiness education, and, to recognize and eliminate ageism and age discrimination within their workforces).